 In reality, most babies and children love to be with their parents.
 After all, we are social beings and thrive on social interaction and the security of another when we are babies.
 That is part of our pre-programmed survival.
 So when it is bedtime, it is natural for a baby or child to not want to separate from the parent.
 However, our western society isn’t structured in a way that the parents can always be with the sleeping baby or child.

-In today’s world we often use our baby or child sleep patterns as a indicator of our parenting skill.
+In today’s world, we often use our baby or child sleep patterns as an indicator of our parenting skill.
 “Does your baby sleep at night” “Is the baby a good or bad sleeper?
 Actually it can be a range of factors that impact on how the baby sleeps, and preparation for sleep can be very influential.